-Tangier (Tanger) is a major port city in northwestern Morocco (North Africa) located at the entrance to Gibraltar Strait where Mediterranean Sea meets Atlantic Ocean.
+Tangier (Tanger) is a major port city in northwestern Morocco (North Africa) located at the entrance to Gibraltar Strait where the Mediterranean Sea meets the Atlantic Ocean.
 Tangier is the capital of Morocco's region Tanger-Tetouan-Al Hoceima and also of the prefecture Tangier-Assilah.
-Citi's population is around 950,000, ranking it country's 3rd largest - after Casablanca (capital of Casablanca-Settat) and Fez (capital of Fes-Meknes).
+The city's population is around 950,000, ranking it country's 3rd largest - after Casablanca (Casablanca-Settat's capital) and Fez (Fes-Meknes' capital).

 The current-day city is famous for its numerous large tourism and business development projects.
 The largest of these projects are Tangier City Center (new district), Tangier Ibn Battuta Airport (new terminal), new football stadium (capacity 45,000 seats), Tanger-Med (new seaport), as well as extensively renovated tourist infrastructure.
-As economy impact, Tangier is Morocco's second largest (after Casablanca).
-City's largest industries are textiles, chemicals, mechanics, metallurgy, maritime (including naval), agriculture (mainly cereal), tourism (seaside resorts).
+As an economy impact, Tangier is Morocco's second-largest (after Casablanca).
+The city's largest industries are textiles, chemicals, mechanics, metallurgy, maritime (including naval), agriculture (mainly cereal), tourism (seaside resorts).
 The city has four industrial parks, two of which are free economic zones and part of Tangier Exportation Free Zone (total area 3,45 km2).

 The entire coastal region itself is a tourist destination, featuring amazing beaches and authentic villages and the vestiges of the ancient Phoenician and Roman cities Chefchaouen, Tetouan, Assilah, Larache.
 Port Tangier's strategic location boosted an intensive maritime trade between Mediterranean and Atlantic Ocean.
 There are also excellent road and rail connections with other cities in Morocco.
 In 2018 was inaugurated Africa's first high-speed train, that connects Tangier with Casablanca (about 2 hours travel time).

-Tanger-Med Port is Africa's largest seaport and logistics hub.
-It is located on Gibraltar Strait (just 15 km / 10 ml from Europe) and interlinked with over 180 international seaports.
-Port's annual shipping volumes include 8 million TEUs (containers carried on large boxships), around 2 million vehicles (export), ferries with handled over 7 million passengers and 700,000 trucks (trailers), around 10 million metric tons oil products.
+Tanger-Med Port (locode MATNG) is Africa's largest seaport and logistics hub.
+It is located on Gibraltar Strait (just 15 km / 10 mi from Europe) and interlinked with over 180 international seaports.
+Port's annual shipping volumes include 9 million TEUs (containers carried on large boxships), ~2 million vehicles (export), ferries with handled 7+ million passengers and ~700,000 trucks (semi-trailers), ~10 million metric tons of oil products.

 Tanger Med Port was developed to serve Morocco's exports.
-The project resulted in creating new local jobs and significant foreign investments in industrial and commercial free zones managed by renown port operators.
-Port's largest businesses (as annual tonnage) are transshipments of TEU containers and cereals.
+The project resulted in creating new local jobs and significant foreign investments in industrial and commercial-free zones managed by renowned port operators.
+Port's largest businesses (as annual tonnage) are transshipments of TEU-containers and cereals.

 The seaport is managed by the private company TMSA (Tangier Mediterranean Special Agency) under an agreement with Morocco's Government.
 Port Tanger expansion project (budgeted USD 180 million) was signed in October 2008.
 It included as Phase 1 building a second port (Tangier Med 2) to serve the increased container shipping.
 "Tangier Med 2" was officially approved in January 2009, and construction works started on June 17.
 In November 2010, EIB (European Investment Bank) loaned EUR 200 million for the Tangier Med 2 project.